Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Data Analysis and Results

-For the simulations with exposure time 300~ks, the results of the fits with a simple power-law emissivity profile are summarized in Fig.~\ref{nustar_h_4_300ks_powerlaw_lampost} ($h = 4$~$r_{g}$) and Fig.~\ref{nustar_h_10_300ks_powerlaw_lampost} ($h = 10$~$r_{g}$).
-The results of the fits with a broken power-law emissivity profile are summarized in Fig.~\ref{nustar_h_4_300ks_broken_once_lampost} ($h = 4$~$r_{g}$) and Fig.~\ref{nustar_h_10_300ks_broken_once_lampost} ($h = 10$~$r_{g}$).
-We also report the cases with a broken power-law emissivity profile and the assumption $q_{\rm out} = 3$: the results are summarized in Fig.~\ref{nustar_h_4_300ks_broken_once_q2=3_lampost} ($h = 4$~$r_{g}$) and Fig.~\ref{nustar_h_10_300ks_broken_once_q2=3_lampost} ($h = 10$~$r_{g}$).
+The results of the simulations with exposure time 300~ks are summarized in Fig.~\ref{nustar_300ks_lampost}.
+As in Fig.~\ref{nustar_30ks_lampost}, the input coronal height is $h = 4$~$r_g$ in the left panels and $h = 10$~$r_g$ in the right panels.
+We fit the simulated data with a simple power-law emissivity profile in the top panels, a broken power-law emissivity profile in the central panels, and a broken power-law emissivity profile with $q_{\rm out} = 3$ in the bottom panels.
 We find that, for $h = 4$~$r_{g}$, using a broken power-law emissivity profile with fixed $q_{\rm out} = 3$ yields more accurate spin measurements (closer to the input values with narrower confidence intervals) compared to the fits with $q_{\rm out}$ left free.
 This improvement may result from reducing parameter degeneracy in the model fitting process.

-Comparison with the above results of lamppost coronae reveals that for high corona height cases ($h=10$~$r_{g}$), the confidence intervals of spin measurements broaden compared to the cases with lower heights ($h=4$~$r_{g}$), accompanied by a slight systematic underestimation of spin values -- for example, see Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost} ($h=4$~$r_{g}$) and Fig.~\ref{nustar_h_10_30ks_powerlaw_lampost} ($h=10$~$r_{g}$).
-Regarding exposure time, longer exposures lead to narrower confidence intervals and improved precision across all input spins for low-height coronae, with particularly enhanced measurements for high-spin systems -- for example, see Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost} ($\tau = 30$~ks) and Fig.~\ref{nustar_h_4_300ks_powerlaw_lampost} ($\tau = 300$~ks).
+Comparison with the above results of lamppost coronae reveals that for high corona height cases ($h=10$~$r_{g}$), the confidence intervals of spin measurements broaden compared to the cases with lower heights ($h=4$~$r_{g}$), accompanied by a slight systematic underestimation of spin values -- for example, compare the results in the top left panel and in the top right panel of Fig.~\ref{nustar_30ks_lampost}.
+Regarding exposure time, longer exposures lead to narrower confidence intervals and improved precision across all input spins for low-height coronae, with particularly enhanced measurements for high-spin systems -- for example, compare the results in the top left panel in Fig.~\ref{nustar_30ks_lampost} and those in the top left panel in Fig.~\ref{nustar_300ks_lampost}.
 The cases with lower inclination ($i=20^{\circ}$) angles generally yield more accurate spin measurements.
 In general, lamppost corona systems characterized by low coronal height, low inclination, high spin, and long exposure times produce more accurate constrained spin measurements with the power-law emissivity profile model.